 The Foreign Service supports the President and Secretary of State in planning, making, and pursuing America’s foreign policy goals, objectives and interests.
 It involves the functions of representation; administration of U.S. overseas missions; caring for Americans abroad; public diplomacy; and reporting, communicating, and negotiating on political, economic, consular, administrative, cultural, and commercial affairs.

 USAID works with the Indonesian government, local leaders, the private sector, civil society, and development partners to help Indonesia address its national development gaps and support its efforts to address global issues.
-In 2013, USAID contributed approximately $150 million in assistance to Indonesia.
+In 2019, Our assistance funding to Indonesia is approximately $93 million.

 US Department of Commerce